Namsinh/numbers/README.md

 # numbers
-Program to display a list of numbers is odd or even
+##numbers.sh assignment shell script for cpsc298

+######This program takes a positive integer input and displays a list of numbers up to that number with the word "odd" or "even"